vnovick/ama/readme.md

 - Bugs & feature requests should be opened on the relevant issue tracker.
 - Support questions are better asked on Stack Overflow.
 - Be civil and polite :)
+- I will not help you with a question that goes against my personal moral standards.

 -